valohai/docs/source/howto/setup/aws_selfhosted_trial.rst

 You should now have the following details:

 * Region
-* ARN of the ValohaiMaster-role that Valohai can assume

-If you created the above mentioned resources yourself, you should also have the following information:
+* IAM User for ValohaiMaster (inc. Access Key and Secret)
+* IAM Role for ValohaiWorkerRole

-* Name of VPC
+* Name of VPC for Valohai workers
+* Security groups for valohai-sg-master and valohai-sg-workers
 * Names of subnets that can be used for Valohai workers
-* Public IP of the queue instance
+* Public IP of the EC2 instance for Valohai
-* Private IP of the queue instance
+* Private IP of the EC2 instance for Valohai

 .. seealso::